Australia Post Logo

 Pieter Huveneers was hired to create the first Australia Post logo.
 The artist played with the letter “P,” depicting it as a strip and a semicircle in negative space.
 The stylized “P” divides the red circle in two.
 The left side looked like half an oval, and the right had the shape of a horn, which heralds used in the Middle Ages.

-The drawing was complemented by the inscription “Australia Post” located on the right in two lines.
-The designers made it black and chose a simple sans serif font for the design.
+The inscription “Australia Post” on the right in two lines complemented the drawing.
+The designers made it black and chose a simple sans-serif font.
 The first letters in both words were in capital letters.

 1996 – 2014